Terence Donovan (actor)

-Terence Patrick Donovan (born 28 October 1935) is a British-Australian actor of stage, television and film.
-Donovan is perhaps known to audiences for his roles in Australian police dramas Division 4 and Cop Shop, as well as his roles in soap operas Home and Away as Al Simpson and Neighbours as patriarch Doug Willis.
+Terence Patrick Donovan (28 October 1935 – 18 July 2026) was an Australian actor of stage, television and film.
+Donovan is perhaps known to audiences for his roles in the Australian police dramas Division 4 and Cop Shop, as well as his roles in the soap operas Home and Away as Al Simpson and Neighbours as patriarch Doug Willis.
 His film roles include Money Movers, Breaker Morant and The Man from Snowy River.
-He has had guest roles in numerous serials including The Prisoner, Sons and Daughters, A Country Practice and E Street.
-He is the father of actor and singer Jason Donovan.
+He had guest roles in numerous serials including Prisoner, Sons and Daughters, A Country Practice and E Street.
+He was the father of actor and singer Jason Donovan.

+Early life

+Terence Patrick Donovan was born in London, England, on 28 October 1935.
+He moved to Australia with his parents when he was 14, joining his older brother George.
+Before his acting career took off, Donovan worked as a truck driver and a house painter.